Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- He's attempted 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.
+- He's knocked down 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On the boards, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.
+- On the glass, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.

-- In terms of assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.
+- In terms of assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.

-- Looking at 3-pointers, the Lakers are ranked 18th in the NBA, giving up 12.5 makes per game.
+- Giving up 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the league.

 Nikola Jokic vs. the Lakers